SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Other applications, as mentioned in {{uc}}, such as gaming and remote desktop also benefit from differentiating their packets to the network.

-Many of these flows do not originate from a content provider's network -- rather, they originate from a peer (e.g., VoIP, interactive video, peer-to-peer gaming, Remote Desktop, CDN).
+Many of these flows do not originate from a content provider's network -- rather, they originate from a peer (e.g., VoIP, interactive video, peer-to-peer gaming, Remote Desktop, and CDN).
 Thus, the flows originate from an IP address that is not known before connection establishment, so there needs to be a way for the client to authorize the network elements to receive and hopefully to honor the metadata of those packets from a remote peer.

 Without a signaling in place between a receiving host and its network, remote peers are able to mark every packet of a flow as important, causing much the same problem as the previous use-case.
 Eventually, when all packets of every flow are marked as important, there is no differentiation between packets within a flow, rendering the network unable to improve reactive policy decisions.